 Actual charging rates may differ from data shown due to factors like outside temperature, state of the battery and driving style.

 No longer available

-This electric vehicle is no longer available.
+This electric vehicle is no longer in production and not available to buy new.
 The Tesla Model S 75 was available from May 2016 until September 2017.
 Financial data like price, leasing and company car tax were applicable to the final year of availability of the Tesla Model S 75.

-The Tesla Model S 75 has a Recommend Retail Price (RRP) of £60,000 and an On The Road Price (OTR) of £60,380.
+The Tesla Model S 75 had a Recommend Retail Price (RRP) of £60,000 and an On The Road Price (OTR) of £60,380.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.
-The Tesla Model S 75 is eligible for the Plug-In Car Grant (PICG) of £4,500.
-The grant will be applied to the final invoice price of the car.
+The Tesla Model S 75 was eligible for a Plug-In Car Grant (PICG) of £4,500.
 The OTR Price including the PICG for the Tesla Model S 75 is £55,880.